tommyaweosme/mulberry32-emergence/README.md

 This builds a checker-staircase.
 ### 2|32
 This is an oblique duplicator.
 This is also where I stopped searching on 2 states.
+### 2|108
+This is an infinite growth following a spaceship.
+### 2|641
+This is a tower constructor moving downward.
+Found on the hunt for an oscillator.
 ### 3|9
 This is an almost exact copy of 2|9, and it shares a seed.
 Neat coincidence!
 ### 3|11